 DTA has to follow special notice and hearing rules if it has charged you with an IPV.
 106 C.M.R. §§ 367.600-367.750.

 The disqualification period must start the month following the date that you received written notification of a hearing decision where the hearing officer made an IPV determination.
 106 C.M.R. § 367.625.
 If DTA misses that date, or starts the disqualification late, you should not be disqualified for additional months that DTA missed.

 Even if you are no longer getting SNAP at the point of the notification or during the disqualification, the SNAP disqualification period still starts the month following the month of the hearing decision.
 DTA cannot initiate a disqualification at some later date or suspend the disqualification until you reapply.
 Contact Legal Services if this is an issue.

-A hearing officer found that Rachel committed an IPV on July15, 2014 and disqualified her for 12 months.
+On July 15, 2016, a hearing officer found that Rachel committed an IPV and disqualified her for 12 months.
 DTA then sent her a notice of the disqualification on July 17th.
 Rachel was not getting SNAP at the time of the IPV disqualification.
 Her 12 months start August 2016.
 She can reapply in September of 2017.
 If Rachel has another family member, such as a child, she can still get SNAP for that child during the disqualification period, even though she is ineligible.

 The disqualification penalties are more severe for people found guilty, in court, of trading SNAP benefits for drugs or firearms, trading more than $500 in benefits, or getting multiple benefits with a fake identity or address.
 106 C.M.R. § 367.800(B), (C).